-An amendment to the Act was introduced in 2019, which came into force on 1 January 2020.
+In recent years significant changes have been made to the Act.
+A substantial part of the changes was introduced by an amendment to the Act in 2019, which came into force on 1 January 2020.
 The amendment imposed new obligations especially on large-sized business entities (within the meaning of the Act).
 A large-sized business entity is one which does not belong to the micro, small or medium-sized (SME) category.
 In principle, this will be a company with more than 250 employees or with a revenue of more than EUR 50 million/with a balance sheet total of more than EUR 43 million.
 However in practice, determining the status of a large business may prove to be not so easy, as the Act refers in this respect to the EU definition of a SME or large-sized business provided by the state aid legislation, which introduces further detailed rules.
 For instance, when determining if a company is a large-sized business within the meaning of the Act, the staff number and turnover data should take into account not only the large business entity itself, but also the data of linked and partner enterprises, including companies from the capital group.

 The amendment to the Act, which came into force on 1 January 2020, introduced firm payment terms in contracts where a large-sized business entity is the debtor.
 In such contracts, where the party obliged to pay (the debtor) is a large-sized business entity, payment terms must not exceed 60 days.
 This period cannot be contractually extended.
 Such extension will be invalid by law.

 This restriction only applies in so-called asymmetric transactions i.e. transactions concluded between a large-sized business entity (as a debtor) and a micro, small or medium-sized enterprise (SME) (as creditor).
 The restriction will not apply in symmetric transactions, in which both parties belong to the same category of business entities (large-sized or SME) or in transactions where the large-sized business entity acts as creditor.
-In such cases, a payment period of exceeding 60 days can be introduced, but it would have to be explicitly stipulated in the contract and can not be grossly unfair to the creditor.
+In such cases, a payment period of exceeding 60 days can be introduced, but it would have to be explicitly stipulated in the contract and cannot be grossly unfair to the creditor.
 Separate payment terms and rules apply to transactions with public entities.